 How to Download and Install GeForce Experience

-After installation, you will need to sign into GeForce Experience before you can start using it.
-If you don’t already have an NVIDIA account set up, you can create an account or log in with a third-party account.
+- After installation, you’ll need to sign into GeForce Experience before you can start using it.
+If you don’t already have a NVIDIA account set up, you can create an account or log in with a third-party account.

 What’s Included in GeForce Experience?

-Before we jump into the extras, we are focusing on the main reason to get GeForce Experience: easy driver updates.
+Before we jump into the extras, we are focusing on the main reason to get GeForce Experience: seamless NVIDIA graphics driver updates.

-On the Drivers screen, you will be automatically notified when a new driver is available.
+On the Drivers screen, you’ll be automatically notified when a new driver is available.
 You can even change settings to have driver updates be auto-downloaded, though we wouldn’t recommend this on a bandwidth-limited or latency-sensitive connection.

 The driver update process is pretty straightforward, too.
-Once the download is done, you can choose between an “Express” and “Custom” installation.
-Express will just upgrade over your existing driver with minimal fuss, but Custom offers a few extra options, including a clean reinstall.
+After downloading the update, you can choose between an “Express” and “Custom” installation.

 How Does GeForce Experience Optimize Gaming?